flectra-hq/flectra/.gitlab/issue_templates/Bug.md

 **Flectra Version**

-(Please provide exact felctra version you are using)
+(Please provide exact Flectra version you are using)

 **Summary**